 Zoom by photokina.
 The latest camera models, telephoto lenses, binoculars and astrophotography cameras can be tested in the Zoom area.
 On the Piazza, tight-walking acrobats, artists and spontaneous walking acts will offer photo and video ops from unusual angles.
 Attendees can rent equipment at the new Rental Station on the North Boulevard.

 Motion by photokina.
 Visitors can experience the newest video-capable cameras and techniques, presented by major manufacturers.
-They will also receive tips for filming and editing in live sessions and workshops directly from the pros.
+They will also receive tips for filming and editing in live sessions and workshops from the pros.

 VLOG CON.
 In Hall 5, the theme at VLOG CON for video bloggers is moving images.
 In live tutorials, experienced and successful YouTubers will give insight into the special features of the online film.
-This will include an overview from the planning stage to production and editing, through to the distribution of content for video platforms and one’s own blog.
+Furthermore, this will include an overview from the planning stage to production and editing, through to the distribution of content for video platforms and one’s own blog.

 The Professional Stage